ChrisRackauckas/BigsSegfault.jl/README.md

 # BigsSegfault

 This is a Julia repository to share a segfaulting problem.
+See the [JuliaLang issue on this topic](https://github.com/ChrisRackauckas/BigsSegfault.jl/edit/master/README.md).
-It's pretty simple, to cause the segfault, just do
+It's pretty simple to cause the segfault: just do

 ```julia
 Pkg.clone("https://github.com/ChrisRackauckas/BigsSegfault.jl")